HOME WORK - art in lockdown

 what will be normal?
 Looking back, it was a blur.
 We all rushed to come back

-home to be with our loved ones once we had the unsettling information about
+home to be with our loved one's once we had the unsettling information about

 Covid-19.
-A journey that usually would take six hours from Belfast to Kinsale,
+A journey that would usually take six hours from Belfast to Kinsale,

 felt like minutes.
 Panic and worry combined with hunger for security and

 safety.
 New emotions have been experienced, new experiences have been felt.
 The

 way I see, hear and feel things have been intensified.
 I have never appreciated

 the sensation of touch as much as I do now.
 I have been stripped and divided

 from what I believe to be every-day life.
 Adapting to this has been

 challenging.
 Am I doing too much or too little?
 My routine has changed but it

 continues to change.
 Sometimes I wake up early, most days I do not.